Welcome to Semester By the Sea 2021!

 We recommend that you purchase your textbooks before arriving at the DMC.
 Required texts are available through the UMaine Bookstore.

 In addition to the simple pleasures of walking the shore and hiking on the DMC grounds, a recreational lounge is available for student use.
-The lounge includes TV for DVDs, ping-pong table, air hockey and foosball.
-We also have two kayaks and three mountain bikes available for you to use.
 Yoga, dance, and karate classes can be arranged depending on interest as can gym memberships to the local YMCA.
 Some recreational activities will incur a small fee.

-“Tempest” the University of Maine’s wireless Internet network is available across campus.
-UMaine students should be able to access the network without problem.
+“eduroam” the University of Maine’s wireless Internet network is available across campus.
+UMaine students should be able to access the network without a problem.
 If you are from another college or university, you can access the Internet via the “UMS Guest” network when you first arrive.
 Once you are settled-in, we’ll get you on the full network.
-The DMC has clusters of common use computers and printers in the library.
+The DMC has a couple of common use computers and printers in the library.

 Diving & Snorkeling

 The DMC offers opportunities for snorkeling and scuba within the SBS academic program.
 For more information contact Chris Rigaud, the DMC’s Dive Safety Officer at email@example.com.

 The Darling Marine Center has a long tradition of being a safe place for students.
 However, we cannot be responsible for your personal belongings.
 We suggest that you decide what to bring based on these guidelines.
 We view theft and vandalism as intolerable and would act swiftly and severely if such activity were to be uncovered.

 General Policy: the Darling Marine Center is part of the University of Maine and we follow the same safety and residential regulations, as detailed in the online Student Handbook umaine.edu/handbook.